SvenTeschke/special_issue_CEN/README.md

 simulation_scenarios_neu - file with the simulation of all scenarios

-toyexample_neu - Rcode for the toyexample in the motivation section
+toyexample_neu - Rcode for the toyexample in the motivation section -> here calculations for Figure 08